 Legs are beautifully distinct.
 Thin to medium dropping at a leisurely pace from the back of the swirled edge.

 Aroma, that’s where the real magic begins.
-Dark fruit, prune, raisin, chocolate, apricot, coffee, coconut, and something warm like cinnamon.
+Dark fruit, prune, raisin, chocolate, apricot, pear, coffee, coconut, and something warm like cinnamon.
 There is but a little alcohol on the nose and no young-rum acetone notes anywhere.
 To put it mildly, the aroma here is amazing!

 Flavor, after all… My vendor tells me there is more of the pot still than usual in Foursquare offerings.
 There is the barest hint of fruity pot still funk to my taste.
 Not something I like when too strong, the hint of it (like that in El Dorado 15) fits perfectly, enhancing the flavor profile which is otherwise quite sweet.
 The first taste is creamy, and unexpectedly sweet, There is maple, dark brown sugar, the dark fruits, apricot, a little orange, and that bare hint of over-ripe fruit.
 Coffee gets a nod, as do oak, and even chocolate.
 The aftertaste is long, smooth with nice warmth, and tickles of raw sugar sweetness.
 All of these flavors are very subtle in a smooth clean background with no strong alcoholic notes.
 The most distinct thing about the flavor is the light dancing sweetness of many sources.
 Perchance there was some madeira sloshing around in those barrels?